 TIP#4 This is where all your hard work can really go wrong.
-Under-mix and your macarons will be lumpy and cracked when the bake with no feet, over mix and your macarons, will be flat and won’t have feet.
+Under-mix and your macarons will be lumpy and cracked when they bake with no feet.
+If you over-mix and your macarons, they will be flat and won’t have feet.

 The mark of a well-made macaron, according to Beth is 65-75 turns of your spatula when folding.
 She says this is about the right amount of time.

 Transfer the batter to a pastry bag.
 Pipe out 1-inch rounds on a baking sheet lined with parchment paper.

 TIP#5: tap the pan hard at least 2-3 times to release the air bubbles.
 This will prevent the tops of your macarons from cracking.

 TIP#6 Let them sit out for 20-30 mins, or up to an hour if you want.
 This will allow them time to dry out a bit before hitting the hot oven.
 They should be “tacky” to the touch, but not stick to your fingertips.
 This is another important step to ensuring your macarons develop feet!

 When they dry out they can’t spread out in the oven, they are forced to rise up.
 That’s what creates the feet!